Chart Color Schemes

 Richlands lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of Richlands (Qld) is around 6,597.
-This reflects an increase of 976 people since the 2021 Census, which reported a population of 5,621.
-The change is inferred from the resident population of 6,462, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 311 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,261 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Richlands's 17.4% growth since the 2021 census exceeded the national average (8.9%), along with the SA3 area, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Richlands (Qld) statistical area (Lv2)'s population is estimated at around 6,789.
+This reflects an increase of 1,168 people since the 2021 Census, which reported a population of 5,621 people.
+The change was inferred from the resident population of 6,658, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 311 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,298 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Richlands (Qld) (SA2)'s 20.8% growth since the 2021 census exceeded the national average (9.7%).
 Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, an above median population growth of national areas is projected, with the area expected to grow by 1,233 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.4% in total over the 17 years.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above median population growth of national areas is projected.
+The Richlands (Qld) statistical area (Lv2) is expected to grow by 1,212 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.0% in total over the 17 years.

 Frequently Asked Questions - Population